adobe/commerce-integration-starter-kit/README.md

 - Click `Save Config`.

 #### Subscribe to events in Adobe Commerce instance
+> **Note**
+>
+> If your Commerce instance Adobe I/O Events for Adobe Commerce module version is 1.6.0 or greater, run the commerce-event-subscribe script to automatically subscribe to the Commerce events in `scripts/commerce-event-subscribe/config/commerce-event-subscribe.json`
+> ```bash
+> npm run commerce-event-subscribe
+> ```
+> Otherwise, follow the steps below to subscribe to the events manually.

 To subscribe to events, follow this [documentation](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#subscribe-and-register-events).
 For events of type 'plugin' you can also check this [documentation](https://developer.adobe.com/commerce/extensibility/events/commands/#subscribe-to-an-event).